mobyle2/mobyle2.datamanager/README.md

  - limit access to a list of root directories

-Add revert possibility for files from a previous version of file
+Add revert possibility for files from a previous version of file Add user id in history for file history management

 # Background tasks